 Are you thinking about starting a worm farm?
 This guide will teach you everything you need to know about how to start a worm farm.

 Leachate is liquid run off at the bottom of your worm bin.
 Worm tea requires human intervention to steep worm castings in water.
 Not all bacteria in the bin are good.
 When conditions are not right, bad bacteria will outnumber the good.
-This can cause harmful toxins and pathogens to be present in leachate.
+This can cause harmful toxins and pathogens to be present in leachate (also known as worm wee).
 Leachate can be acidic, anaerobic, and lacking in the beneficial microbes.
 So be cautious with worm farm leachate.

 Worm castings on the other hand are a finished product.
-Conditions are much more stable to use as a base for making worm tea.
-Here’s an excellent article which compares the differences between worm tea and leachate.
+Conditions are much more stable to use as a base for making a worm casting liquid fertilizer.

 How to Make Worm Tea (Wet Mix)